john102m/RockPaperScissors/README.md

 # RockPaperScissors
-The classic console test app - results are saved in a database somewhere in Leeds The database is on shared hosing.
+The classic console test app - Game statistic are saved in a database.
+The database is on shared hosing, WHUK.